appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 **Verification**

 *L1 and L2*
-1. The submitted documentation shall describe an appropriate access control policy for server-side secrets
+1. An appropriate access control policy for server-side secrets shall be documented.
-2. The submitted documentation shall describe a cryptographically secure approach for secrets storage
+2. Secrets shall be stored using a cryptographically secure approach.
-3. The submitted documentation shall describe how access to secrets is logged or monitored
+3. Access to secrets shall be logged or monitored.

 ---